Rappi hopes to be operating as digital bank in Colombia by early 2022, executive says - NewsBreak

 The application has some 150,000 active delivery workers.

-Last week Rappi said it had not yet taken any action on an initial public offering, after media quoted its co-founder as saying it would prepare listing paperwork in the first half of 2022.
-Rappi said Juan Pablo Ortega had expressed his own views. read more
+Last week Rappi said it had not yet taken any action here on an initial public offering, after media quoted its co-founder as saying it would prepare listing paperwork in the first half of 2022.
+Rappi said Juan Pablo Ortega had expressed his own views.

 Comments / 0